CDHD - Boise office

 At the Idaho Division of Human Resources you will find instructions on applying for openings at Central District Health and other state agencies.

-On rare occasions Central District Health may list specific employment opportunities on this page.
+Some employment opportunities with Central District Health may listed on this page, however we encouraged you to search the Idaho Division of Human Resource site for complete, regular listings.
 Instructions for these positions will be found within the job announcements listed.

 Central District Health is committed to maintaining a drug, tobacco and alcohol-free workplace in the interest of high quality health care, safety and efficiency for all concerned.